 Not next week or next month.
-So it's hard to answer questions on what might happen in the summer or Sukkot.
+So it's hard to answer questions on what might happen for after the Jewish holidays or Hanukkah.

 If you get rejected for a permit to travel to Israel, contact us to look at your file to make sure that you submitted all of the required documents.
 Many people secure permits in Israel via Misrad Hapnim in Israel, so consider that route.
 More on it below.

 Think of the consulate as your agent outside of Israel.
 Misrad Hapnim's (Ministry of Interior) Population and Immigration Authority handles permits issued inside Israel.
 Their two systems are not tied together.
-Israeli citizens with first degree relatives overseas can now file on a centralized system at Misrad Hapnim (more about it below), in Hebrew only.
-And the Consulates have a centralized application process as well (more about it below).
+Israeli citizens with first degree relatives overseas can now file on a centralized system at Misrad Hapnim (more on it below), in Hebrew only.
+And the Consulates have a centralized application process as well (more on it below).
 We suggest that you file in both systems 30 days pre flight.
 If you are approved, you will receive a 30 day permit.
 Israeli citizens living outside of Israel must use the Consulate system only.

 What is a first degree relative?
 Well no one defines it well enough, so here is the short and brutal answer.
 A first degree relative is someone you sit shiva for.
 Parents, children, and siblings and their spouses.
-In some cases, we have heard that half siblings and step-siblings who have secured permits, but it is rare.
-And those who managed to do it, did it from Israel via Misrad Hapnim.
-Recently, the Ministry of Health indicated that they will consider permit requests for grandparents of brides and grooms who are Israeli citizens.
-However, you will need birth certificate records in order to prove the relationship from grandparent down to the grandchild.
+In some cases, we have heard that half siblings and step-siblings who have secured permits.
+You have a better chance if you are a half-sibling than if you are a step sibling.
+The Ministry of Health will consider permit requests for grandparents of brides and grooms who are Israeli citizens.
+However, you will need birth certificates in order to prove the relationship from grandparent down to the grandchild.

-First degree relatives can bring a spouse and children (under 18) but all applicants for a permit must be vaccinated or recovered, each needs a separate permit request.
+First degree relatives can bring a spouse and children (under 18) but all applicants for a permit must be vaccinated or recovered, and each needs a separate permit request.
 For a period of time, Israel issued permits for children under 6 without a recovery certificate, allowing them to do a full quarantine period (10-14 days at the time).
-They have rescinded that policy and decided that no foreign children can receive an ishur without a vaccination or recovery letter, with the exception of a child under 1, who does not need a recovery letter, but must do full quarantine and must have a specific ishur.
+They have rescinded that policy and no foreign children can receive a permit without a vaccination or recovery letter, with the exception of a child under 1, who does not need a recovery letter, but must do full quarantine (7 days) and must have a specific permit.

 Vaccinated (or recovered) parents of student visa holders can receive approval to enter Israel for the birth of a grandchild - within 30 days prior to the due date or within 30 days of the birth.
 The application must include all the regular documentation plus: Copies of both parents passports and visas, and the baby's birth certificate or a letter from a doctor with the due date.
-Please note that paternal grandparents have been rejected from receiving a permit but we suggest that you try anyway - some seem to get through when the request is made in person at Misrad Hapnim.
+Please note that paternal grandparents have been rejected from receiving a permit but we suggest that you try anyway.
+Some seem to get through.

 Foreign yeshiva student between the ages of 17-25 can be issued student visas for the upcoming (2021-2022) academic year if they are vaccinated or have proof of recovery with a previous positive PCR test.
 The institution must file an organized list of incoming students to the government and the list will be sent to Ben Gurion Airport to allow travel into Israel between July 25 and August 8, 2021.
 They will receive student visas only until December 2021 and the institution is responsible for extending the visa.